-In contrast with observations, there was no difference in simulated HS and LS soil respiration prior to the shading (Fig. 5b).
-After examining the simulated respiration fluxes, we determined the lack of pretreatment difference in simulated soil respiration and the small increase in post-treatment simulated soil respiration under LS is mainly a consequence of the higher growth respiration from coarse and fine roots that results from higher GPP and allocation to these pools in the LS conditions.
-This phenomenon might also explain the smaller post-treatment difference between observed HS and LS soil respiration, with higher root respiration under LS narrowing the pretreatment difference between HS and LS soil respiration.

-The model’s carbon allocation to the stem may also be less sensitive to short-term variation in environmental conditions than whatever contribution to observed (allometrically defined) variations in stem biomass are a result of actual stem growth and respiration (Fig. 5a).
+The model’s carbon allocation to the stem may be less sensitive to short-term variation in environmental conditions than whatever contribution to observed (allometrically defined) variations in stem biomass as a result of actual stem growth and respiration (Fig. 5a).
+Stem diameter can shrink or swell based on changes in stem xylem water content, bark water content, and cambial growth, and is dependent on xylem water potential, vapor pressure deficit, C availability, non-structural carbohydrate concentrations, and C allocation (Vandegehuchte et al., 2014).
+C allocation to stem growth is revealed by a step-wise increase in stem diameter that occurs in response to favorable conditions, and that is maintained under less favorable conditions.
+The LS treatment clearly displayed the step-wise increases in stem diameter, while the HS treatment displayed a reduction in stem diameter.
+The shrinking stem diameter of HS trees indicates a decline in xylem and phloem water content likely linked to phloem sugar concentration.
+The HS treatment certainly reduced foliar C uptake and C available for phloem loading and allocation to cambial growth (Warren et al., 2012).
 The model bias towards too much growth, or too little decline in growth does indicate that the treatment of allocation is too simplistic in CLM.
 Seasonal patterns of allocation are known to occur (Epron et al., 2012), while the allocation scheme in CLM is quite simple, using annually invariant ratios to allocate available carbon to leaf, stem, fine-root and coarse-root pools.
 Capturing the correct patterns of allocation (both where to and from which plant compartments, and when) is crucial for accurately modeling carbon fluxes, pool sizes, and associated climate feedbacks (De Kauwe et al., 2014; Epron et al., 2012; Litton et al., 2007).
 It is clear from this study that additional work is needed to improve allocation routines in CLM.